kenny755/Insurance-Cost-Analysis/README.md

 Feel free to explore the code and data in this repository.
 If you have any questions or suggestions, please don't hesitate to reach out.

-## Jupyter Notebook

-The complete code and output for this project can be found in the [IBM project.ipynb](IBM%20project.ipynb) file.
-GitHub renders Jupyter Notebooks, allowing you to view the code and its results directly.